webroo/dummy-json/README.md

 ]
 ```

-Or repeat the block a random number of times:
+The second way it can be used is to repeat the block a random number of times:

 ```js
 // Repeat the block a random number of times between 1 and 5